 The cacao fruit and the products made from lightly-processed cacao seeds taste completely different from the chocolate-flavored candy bars you find in the US and other Western countries.
 Even though they come from the same plant, on the backs of those bars you'd also most likely see the ingredient "cocoa mass," not "cacao beans."

-So, they turned to corn starch and other thickeners, as well as a healthy dose of sugar.
-In many ways this cheapened the product, but it also stretched out how far each little seed could go.
+In many ways this cheapened the product, but it also increased how long each cacao fruit and each bag of cacao beans could last.
 The French and the British brought cocoa from a high-class beverage to an accessible indulgence for people of most classes.